Grate-Oracle-Lewot/GrateCrystal/README.md

 - Second types for Pikachu forms may not load in battle.
 Might be related to the above issue.

+- Fearowbot crashes the game if used in a map that can't be Flown from.

 - Haven't worked out how to make Nayru's dex show fishing encounter rates in light of the Odd Rod.

 # Why remove some Pokémon and moves?